MonoidalAttackTrees/Lina/README.md

 Installation
 ------------

 We have tried to make installation as easy as possible.
+Lina has currently only been tested on Mac OS X 10.11.6.

 Please follow the following directions:

 - Install [Maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System)
   - Make sure that the `maude` command is in your `PATH`, and the `MAUDE_LIB` environment variable is set and includes the path to the `prelude.maude` file.
 - Install [stack](https://docs.haskellstack.org/en/stable/README/)
 - Then run the following:
 - `git clone git@github.com:MonoidalAttackTrees/Lina.git`
+-  Add the absolute path to the directory `Lina/source/Maude/maude-modules/` to  the `MAUDE_LIB` environment variable.

+   For example, suppose you cloned `Lina` in the directory `/home/username/tools/Lina`, then you would add the path `/home/username/tools/Lina/source/Maude/maude-modules/` to the `MAUDE_LIB` environment variable.

 - `cd Lina && stack build`

    At this point `stack` will download Haskell and all of Lina's dependencies within the Lina directory and not on your system.
-This means, that if you want to uninstall Lina and Haskell, simply delete the Lina directory.
+This means that if you want to uninstall Lina and Haskell, then simply delete the Lina directory.

 - Lina is now ready to be used.